dbrgn/debouncr/README.md

 [![Crates.io Downloads][crates-io-download-badge]][crates-io-download]
 ![No Std][no-std-badge]

-A simple `no_std` input debouncer that uses integer bit shifting to debounce inputs.
-While the algorithm can currently only detect press events (rising edges) and not release events (falling edges), it only requires 1 byte of RAM for detecting up to 8 consecutive high states or 2 bytes of RAM for detecting up to 16 consecutive high states.
+A simple and efficient `no_std` input debouncer that uses integer bit shifting to debounce inputs.
+The algorithm can detect rising and falling edges and only requires 1 byte of RAM for detecting up to 8 consecutive high/low states or 2 bytes of RAM for detecting up to 16 consecutive high/low states.

 The algorithm is based on the [Ganssle Guide to Debouncing](http://www.ganssle.com/debouncing-pt2.htm) (section "An